jatofg/nawa/README.md

 ===

 NAWA is a framework for web applications written in C++(17).
-It aims to make writing a natively running web app nearly as easy as writing it in a specialized scripting language (such as PHP).
-It provides the necessary features, such as sessions, static filters (for providing static elements such as images), and accessing and controlling all aspects of requests and responses (GET, POST, cookies, ...).
+It aims to make writing native web apps nearly as easy as writing them in specialized scripting languages (such as PHP).
+It provides the necessary features, such as sessions, request filters (for providing static elements such as images), and accessing and controlling all aspects of requests and responses (GET, POST, cookies, ...).
+Scroll on for a list of features.

 NAWA communicates with the web server via FastCGI and currently uses the fastcgi++ lite library for efficient request handling.